 Negative emotions if the training did not take place.

-Exercise despite injury, illness, or complication.
+Training despite injury, illness or complication.

 Physical activity for anorexia nervosa